metao1/springboot-resaturant-reservation/README.md

 # Restaurant Reservation API

-The backend of the reservation website for "Joe's Diner" involves the following process:
+The backend of the reservation website involves the following process:
-Restaurant Reservation API
+* Restaurant Reservation API
-This project is a Spring Boot application that provides a REST API for managing restaurant reservations.
+  - This project is a Spring Boot application that provides a REST API for managing restaurant reservations.

 ## Requirements